-At the time the Bonds are delivered, the County will execute a Continuing Disclosure Certificate in which it will covenant for the benefit of holders and beneficial owners of the Bonds to provide certain financial information relating to the County by not later than twelve months after each of the County's fiscal years (the "Annual Report"), commencing with the fiscal year ending June 30, 2020 and to provide notice of the occurrence of certain enumerated events.
+At the time the Bonds are delivered, the County will execute a Continuing Disclosure Certificate in which it will covenant for the benefit of holders and beneficial owners of the Bonds to provide certain financial information relating to the County by not later than twelve months after each of the County's fiscal years (the "Annual Report"), commencing with the fiscal year ending June 30, 2020, and to provide notice of the occurrence of certain enumerated events.
 The Annual Report (and audited financial statements, if filed separately) will be filed with the Municipal Securities Rulemaking Board ("MSRB") through the operation of the Electronic Municipal Market Access system ("EMMA") and with any State Information Depository established in the State of Tennessee (the "SID").
 If the County is unable to provide the Annual Report to the MSRB and the SID by the date required, notice of each failure will be sent to the MSRB and the SID on or before such date.
 The notices of events will be filed by the County with the MSRB and the SID.
-The specific nature of the information to be contained in the Annual Report or the notices of events will be summarized in the County's "Official Statement" to be prepared and distributed in connection with the sale of the Bonds.
-These covenants have been made in order to assist the Underwriters in complying with SEC Rule 15c2-12(b) (the "Rule").
+The specific nature of the information to be contained in the Annual Report and the notices of events is set forth in "Appendix D: Form of Continuing disclosure Certificate".
+These covenants have been made in order to assist the underwriters in complying with SEC Rule 15c2-12(b) (the "Rule").
+Prior to the issuance of the Bonds, the County has not entered into any continuing disclosure undertakings and consequently has not failed to comply, in any material respect, in the last five years with any previous undertakings with regard to said Rule to provide Annual Reports or notices of events.